-Complete this procedure to remove a combination-form-factor expansion card.
+Complete this procedure to remove a combination-form-factor (CFFh) expansion card from a PS703 blade server, or from either the base unit or the expansion unit of a PS704 blade server.

-Figure 20.
+Figure 31.
 Removing a combination-form-factor expansion card

-- 1. Read the Safety topic and the "Installation guidelines" on page 19. - 2.
+- 1. Read the Safety topic and the "Installation guidelines" on page 17. - 2.
 Shut down the operating system, turn off the blade server, and remove the blade server from the BladeCenter unit.
-See "Removing the blade server from a BladeCenter unit" on page 20. - 3.
+See "Removing the blade server from a BladeCenter unit" on page 18. - 3.
 Open and remove the blade server cover.
+See "Removing the blade server cover" on page 20.

+Note: If you are servicing the base unit of a PS704 blade server, you must first remove the expansion unit.
+For more information, see "Removing the expansion unit for a PS704 blade server" on page 21.

-See "Removing the blade server cover" on page 22. - 4.
-Remove the horizontal (CFFh) CFFe expansion card 2. - a.
-Pull up on the camming lever to disengage the card from the high-speed PCI-Express connector. - b.
-Gently pivot the card up and out of the expansion card standoff 3 on the system board. - c.
+- 4. Remove the horizontal (CFFh) CFFe expansion card 2. - a.
+Pull all the way up on the cam lever 4 until it disengages the card from the high-speed PCI Express[®] (PCIe) connector. - b.
+Gently pivot the card up and out of the expansion card standoffs 3 on the system board. - c.
 Lift the card out of the blade server. - d.
-Optional: Reattach the plastic cover 1 for the PCI-Express connector, if it is available. - 5.
+Optional: Reattach the plastic cover 1 for the PCIe connector, if it is available. - 5.
 If you are instructed to return the expansion card, follow all packaging instructions, and use any packaging materials for shipping that are supplied to you.